 In many cases — for example, when you do some testing — you do not want the users of the site to receive your emails.
 So it is useful to be able to reroute all outgoing emails to another address.
 The Reroute email Drupal 8 module will take care of these scenarios.

 The HTML Mail module

 The HTML Mail module for Drupal 8 adds some theming to your emails.
 Namely, it lets you theme your email messages in the same way as you theme your website.

-These is just a glimpse at useful modules and opportunities for mail sending in Drupal 8.
+This is just a glimpse at useful modules and opportunities for mail sending in Drupal 8.
 In addition, there is a very simple way of providing a perfect mail sending system on your website in accordance with all your wishes.
-Send a short message here to just one recipient — our Drupal 8 team!
+Send a short message here to just one recipient — our Drupal web agency!
 The rest of the magic will be in our hands.